fbpx

 1 day - skiing

 Starting from the top of Aiguille du Midi cable car at 3842m, you will experience a real immersion in the highest mountains of Europe, a world of glaciers surrounded by incredible peaks and granite needles.
-Then it’s a 17 km run, mostly on glaciers to reach Chamonix.
-A unique an exceptional experience!
+Then it’s a 20 km run, mostly on glaciers to reach Chamonix.
+An exceptional experience!

 F.A.Q.